 Who wins the fight?

 Overall, Grammarly beats Word’s tool hands-down.
 But neither of them would beat a human proofreader.
-Grammarly will no doubt improve over time as its language processing capabilities increase, but for now it’s obviously fallible.
+Grammarly will no doubt improve over time as its language processing capabilities increase, but for now, it’s obviously fallible.
 One day it might be like the computer who beat a human at chess.
-But right now, it’s good for a first pass before handing it over to someone who understands the context of what you’re writing.
+Right now, it’s good for a first pass before handing it over to a human who understands the context of what you’re writing.
 In essence, these tools should be used as well as a human proofreader, rather than instead of.